 Regional Compatibilty: Double check the variety is suitable for your region.
 Extreme temperatures will require a very special variety.

 Planting Instructions: Growing cherry trees in your garden requires a little fore-thought.
 They are trees after all!
 There are a few dwarf varieties on the market and these may have specific planting instructions.

-This is a cute patio version available from Thompson & Morgan (UK)
+This is a cute patio version available from Amazon (UK)

-I had a look on Amazon but choices were limited.
-They have plenty of artificial trees and some cherry seeds but artificial trees don’t produce cherries and seeds take forever to grow into fruit-bearing trees!
-It may be worth a look but I think a local supplier may serve you better.
+They also have plenty of artificial trees and some cherry seeds but artificial trees don’t produce cherries and seeds take forever to grow into fruit-bearing trees!
+Have a look but check out local suppliers as well.